Introduction

 Governing Board

 The elected board is directly responsible for all District actions and has charged the administration, through the Vice President of Administration & Business Services and the Director of Facilities with management of the Modernization Program.
-Click here for Governing Board meeting information.

-Citizen’s Bond Oversight Committee
+Citizens' Bond Oversight Committee

 The Governing Board has appointed nine community members to oversee the bond modernization program.
 This committee is expected to review program progress and procedures, report their observations and if appropriate, recommend modifications.
 The Committee meets quarterly with the Superintendent/President, Vice President-Administrative & Business Services, Director of Facilities, and the Kitchell Bond Program Managers.
-Click here for Citizen's Bond Oversight Committee meeting information.

 Superintendent/President’s Cabinet (SPC)